13 Hours by Air: Production

 Created under the working title 20 Hours by Air, the pace set in 1933 for transcontinental passenger flights, the production updated its name to match the recent exploits of Wiley Post, Jimmy Doolittle, and Roscoe Turner.
 The picture was filmed at the Alhambra Airport, California, in Cleveland, Ohio, and Beaver Dam, Wisconsin, using United Air Lines Boeing 247 airliners.
 Second unit filming involved a flight from Newark to Los Angeles to obtain footage to be used in the film.
 An aircraft assigned to the production was involved in a minor accident.

 The pairing of MacMurray and Bennett brought together two dependable leads who worked as Paramount Studios contract players.
-They were sometimes loaned out to other concerns, and steadily advanced from films like13 Hours by Air to more prestigious fare.
+They were sometimes loaned out to other concerns, and steadily advanced from films like 13 Hours by Air to more prestigious fare.

 Reception

 Film reviewer Frank S. Nugent, in his review for The New York Times, called 13 Hours by Air "pleasant". "... there is no disputing the liveliness of the melodrama.
 The device of tossing a miscellany of humans and motives together on a bus, plane, train or airliner and letting them work out their destiny is as formular[sic] as the Bartender's Guide and has been used as often, but Bogart Rogers's and Frank Mitchell Dazey's story has been screened with a shrewd sense of pace, with a purposeful preservation of suspense and a knack for comic interlude."

-13 Hours by Air is part of the EMKA, Ltd. catalog, more than 700 Paramount productions, filmed between 1929 and 1949, that were sold to MCA/Universal in 1958.
-Destined for television distribution, the Paramount catalog is owned by Universal Television and distributed by sister company Universal Pictures.